1995 Zapatista Crisis: Steps Toward Peace

 In contrast with many other talks, with a broad media exposure, strong security measures, and great ceremony, Secretary of the Interior Esteban Moctezuma, went for the secret talks, alone, without any security measures, without the reflectors glitter, which could disrupt the talks, so he went to find a solution in the Lacandon Jungle to meet with Marcos.
-Important agreements were reached between the two, they called them: Steps Toward Peace.
+Important agreements were reached between the two, called the Steps Toward Peace.
 They demonstrated their sense of will, affinities and confidence were dispensed with mutual respect, and a significant track of understanding got established.

 Secret negotiations

 Under-Secretary of Interior Luis Maldonado attended to find a solution, alone, without any security measures, or media coverage, going to the Lacandon Jungle to negotiate with Subcomandante Marcos.
 These were later matched by Marcos probing to be useful to help keep the faith in the works for a peaceful solution, through negotiation, championed by Esteban Moctezuma, from the Mexican Secretary of Interior during the series of clashes promoted by the PGR to derail peace.